-Group life insurance is generally provided as part of an overall employee benefits package in order to attract and retain talent.
-So if you are offered group life insurance through your employer or another group, we would recommend that you sign up for it, especially if your personal life insurance coverage is inadequate.
+Group life insurance is generally provided by workplaces as part of an overall employee benefits package in order to attract and retain talent.
+So, if you are offered group life insurance through your employer or another group, we would recommend that you sign up for it, especially if you don’t have personal life insurance coverage of your own yet.

 What type of life insurance do employers offer as a group benefit?

-Group term life insurance is the most common form of group life insurance although other types of permanent life insurance are also sometimes offered.
-Group term life insurance death benefits can be offered as a flat amount, as a multiple of an employee’s annual salary (such as one or two times your annual salary), or a mix of both.
-Some employers also sponsor optional and dependent life insurance, which provide additional coverage and greater flexibility to the employee.
+With group term life insurance plans, the death benefit is offered as a flat dollar amount, as a multiple of an employee’s annual salary (such as one or two times your annual salary), or a mix of both.

 Do employers pay for group term life insurance?

-Most employers will pay for a substantial if not entire portion of the premiums for group life insurance.
-The only thing to note: the coverage offered is typically basic – so basically without any customization or riders built in.
+Most private employers will pay for a substantial, if not the entire, portion of the premiums for group life insurance.
+The only thing to note: the coverage offered is typically basic.
+This means there are no customization or riders built in.
 The cost of additional supplementary coverage is usually paid for by the employee.

 Are all employers required to offer life insurance as an employee benefit?

 Offering group life insurance is completely optional for employers.
-However many will offer it to attract and retain talent while also helping employees benefit from the lower rates of insuring through a group.
+However many workplaces will offer insurance benefits for employees in their personal benefits package.
+This helps employers to attract and retain new talent while also helping existing employees benefit from the lower rates of insuring through a group.